six-two/mkdocs-backlinks-section-plugin/README.md

 `add_to_toc` | boolean | `true`
 `hide_if_empty` | boolean | `false`

-If you do not want a backlinks section to be added to the table of contents of seach page, you can set the `add_to_toc` parameter to `false`:
+If you do not want a backlinks section to be added to the table of contents of search page, you can set the `add_to_toc` parameter to `false`:
 ```yaml
 plugins:
 - search